sashap100/Vassar-Dining-App/intellij/doc/vision.md

 # Vision document

 ## Summary
-Android app that allows users to rate Vassar Dining offerings and informs them when their favorites are available.
+An Android app that allows users to rate Vassar Dining offerings and informs them when their favorites are available.
+This is an App for Vassar students that allows them to see the items available to them at Gordon Commons, review those items, see average reviews of items, and add items to a list of favorites.
+The app will notify users when any item in their list of favorites is on the menu.

 ## Main features and constraints
 Features: